container-storage-interface/spec/spec.md

 This operation MUST be idempotent.
 If a snapshot corresponding to the specified snapshot `name` is already successfully cut and uploaded (if upload is part of the process) and is compatible with the specified `source_volume_id` and `parameters` in the `CreateSnapshotRequest`, the Plugin MUST reply `0 OK` with the corresponding `CreateSnapshotResponse`.

+If an error occurs before a snapshot is cut, `CreateSnapshot` SHOULD return a corresponding gRPC error code that reflects the error condition.

 For plugins that implement snapshot uploads, `CreateSnapshot` SHOULD return `10 ABORTED`, a gRPC code that indicates the operation is pending for snapshot, during the snapshot uploading processs.
 If an error occurs during the uploading process, `CreateSnapshot` SHOULD return a corresponding gRPC error code that reflects the error condition.